joseph-flinn/site/frontend/posts/gen-ai-development-1.md

 ---

-I have recently started consulting with a local dance company who is working on finding a low-cost solution to simplify payments and checkin to lessons and social dances.
-Pre-paid physcial punch cards were just rolled out as a low-tech solution.
-It is low-cost and is a great improvement for regular dancers.
+I have recently started consulting with a local dance company who is working on finding a low-cost solution to simplify payments and check-in for lessons and social dances.
+Pre-paid physical punch cards were just rolled out as a low-tech solution.
+It is low-cost and is a great improvement for regular dancers, but they are looking for even more of an improvement.

 Working with a story of a failed mobile app in the past and the non-technical CEO working on vibe coding an app, I decided that it was time for me to get my hands dirty with using genAI experimentation in a development workflow.

 With some research into tools available, I decided to go with an Expo app for ease of cross platform and Strapi as the headless CMS.
-We needed content updates to be easily done by non-techincal admins and Strapi has the most stars on the [Jamstack site's CMS list](https://jamstack.org/headless-cms/).
+We needed content updates to be easily done by non-technical admins and Strapi has the most stars on the [Jamstack site's CMS list](https://jamstack.org/headless-cms/).
 This architecture would easily allow for a follow-on update to the business's website if they chose to share the backend.